jasleon/Highway-Driving/README.md

 The first two elements of this list of waypoints will reference the starting point either as where the car is or at the previous path's end point.
 This section is implemented in `src/main.cpp` from lines #191 to #227.

 The next step is to add evenly 30 meters spaced waypoints in Frenet coordinates ahead of the starting reference.
-We use the `getXY` helper function to convert from Frenet to Cartesian coordinates.
+I used the `getXY` helper function to convert from Frenet to Cartesian coordinates.

 ```c++
 vector<double> next_wp0 = getXY(car_s + 30, (2 + 4 * lane), map_waypoints_s,